African blue basil: growing, care & more

 Pruning African blue basil

-You do not need to prune your African blue basil – especially if you are regularly harvesting the shrub.
-Encourage new shoots to form by harvesting and topping shoots from any part of the plant, supporting a bushy growth.
-In autumn, you can prune African blue basil back heavily, so that new shoots develop, and you can overwinter the plant neatly.
-In spring, remove the wilted branches that occur when overwintering conditions are too warm.
+You do not need to prune your African blue basil, especially if you are regularly harvesting the shrub.
+Harvest the top of shoots to encourage new shoots to branch out and support bushy growth.
+In autumn, you can prune African blue basil back heavily, making it easier to overwinter and come spring new shoots will grow.
+In spring, remove any wilted branches that occurred if the overwintering conditions are too warm.

 Is African blue basil hardy?

 No, African blue basil is not hardy.
-It originates from tropical Africa and Asia and therefore prefers a lot of sun and warmth, whereas it is very sensitive to cold.
-In order to grow basil for more than one season here, you need to overwinter it properly.
+It originates from tropical Africa and Asia and therefore prefers a lot of sun and warmth and is very sensitive to cold.
+In order to grow perennial basil for more than one season here, you need to overwinter it properly.

 When temperatures dip below 10 °C at night, you should start overwintering your perennial basil.
 Find a place that is bright and cool, ideally between 10 to 15 °C. Avoid cold droughts and water the plant occasionally so that it does not dry out completely.
-A bright, cool stairwell, a cellar or an unheated conservatory make for suitable locations.
-Overwinter African blue basil that has spent the summer outdoors by repotting the plant into a container.
+A bright, cool stairwell, a cellar or an unheated conservatory are suitable locations.
+If your African blue basil has been growing in a garden bed during the summer, it is essential to dig it up and plant it in a pot to overwinter indoors.

-After the cold period, gradually accustom the basil shrub to the sun again.
-From mid-May, when the night temperatures no longer fall below 10 °C, you can move the shrub back outside.
-And you can grow African blue basil as an annual plant, of course.
+After the cold period, gradually accustom the perennial basil shrub to the sun again.
+From mid-May, when the night temperatures no longer fall below 10 °C, you can move it back outside.
+Alternatively, you can grow African blue basil as an annual.

 African blue basil: harvesting and uses

-You can use basil herbs in countless ways, from salads to pesto or Mediterranean dishes.
-Drink it as tea after a meal to reduce bloating and digestion issues.
+You can use African blue basil in countless ways, from salads to pesto or Mediterranean dishes.
+Try drinking it as tea after a meal to reduce bloating and digestion issues.

 Apart from African blue basil, there are other, even more exotic basil varieties, such as Thai basil.
 Find out everything about Thai basil in our article.